 Trains depart every thirty minutes during the day and evening.
 From the Kansai airport, departures begin at 6:30 AM and continue until 10:16 PM.
-Trains run from 6:37 AM to 10:50 PM at Tennoji Station, from 6:17 AM to 9 PM at Shin-Osaka Station, and from 5:45 AM to 8:30 PM at Kyoto Station.
-Times may vary slightly on weekends and holidays.
+From Kyoto to Kansai Airport, trains run from 5:45 AM to 20:30 PM.

 How to check the timetables